NETWAYS/icinga-servicenow-web/README.md

 The Icinga ServiceNow Integration has two components:

-* A daemon, which receives notifications and sends them to ServiceNow.
+* The [Icinga ServiceNow daemon](https://github.com/NETWAYS/icinga-servicenow), which receives notifications and sends them to ServiceNow.

-* An Icinga ServiceNow Web module, to provide a graphical interface and a CLI to send notifications to the daemon.
+* The [Icinga ServiceNow Web module](https://github.com/NETWAYS/icinga-servicenow-web), to provide a graphical interface and a CLI to send notifications to the daemon.